PabloLec/StarryLines/README.md

 ### Lines of code

-The entire code is analyzed and stripped of comments or documentation.
+The entire code is parsed and stripped of comments or documentation.
 The number of lines is calculated by the number of characters divided by 80 for each file.
 The goal is to obtain a fair result, without penalizing the repositories with the most documentation.
-Moreover, only files written in the main language are retained, the others are ignored.
+Moreover, only files written in the main language are retained, others are ignored.

+# Contributing

+Any contribution is welcome!
+Apart from pull requests you can [open an issue](https://github.com/PabloLec/StarryLines/issues/new/choose) to report a bug, report an irrelevant repository, etc.
+For feature requests, general ideas, or any broader topic, please use the [Discussions section](https://github.com/PabloLec/StarryLines/discussions).

 # Technicalities

 #### Backend

 Written in Kotlin as a CLI.
 The whole thing is orchestrated by crons that execute actions (retrieving data from the API, counting lines of code and creating tops) periodically.
-In the dependencies we find Apollo for the interactions with the GraphQL database of GitHub, and KMongo for the database.
+In the dependencies we find Apollo for the interactions with the GraphQL database of GitHub and KMongo for the database.

 #### Database

-A Mongo database, hosted on Mongo Atlas.
+A Mongo database hosted on Mongo Atlas.
 Each language has a main collection and another one that serves as a top 100

 #### Frontend

 A small Vue + Tailwind application, hosted by Cloudflare.
 The latter also hosts workers that act as middleware before the database.
 The tops are stored in KV stores and edge cache as a fallback.
-This allows to relieve the Mongo database and to avoid slow and useless requests.
+This allows to relieve the Mongo database and to avoids slow and useless requests.

-# Contributing

-Any contribution is welcome.
-Apart from pull requests you can [open an issue](https://github.com/PabloLec/StarryLines/issues/new/choose) to report a bug, report an irrelevant repository, etc.
-For features requests, general ideas or any broader topic, please prefer the [Discussions section](https://github.com/PabloLec/StarryLines/discussions).